dvdcastro/keystonejs-ng-skeleton/README.md

     node keystone

-### My app won't work

-If you configure a different port than 3000

 ## Project Structure

 The project's structure is the same as the [KeystoneJS yo generated project](https://github.com/keystonejs/generator-keystone).
 It has additional routes for API, jade views for the angular partials, and more javascript with the angular app.